Here are some FAQ about our CSA

 We encourage members to send a friend or family member if they can’t pick up their share.
-If you email us before 9am on Saturday we can box your share so you can pick it up before Monday in our cooler.
+If you email us before 9am on Saturday we can box your share so you can pick it up before Monday at 2pm in our cooler.
 The box will have your name on it.
 Shares that are left over at the end of Monday will be donated to Neighbors Helping Neighbors during their weekly pick-up of low-income CSA boxes.

 Do you offer EBT/WIC/SNAP?

 Yes!
 You can drop by our pick-up locations to purchase a share for $20.
 First come first serve.

 Do I need to sign up for a Vegetable CSA share in order to be a purchase a Flower share, Meat Share or Fruit Share?